chenlabUIUC/OrientedPhaseDomain/README.md

 (B) For the calculation of pair distribution function and pair correlation function

 For the pair distribution function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
-Execute the code "DomainRadialDistribution_averageFiles.m" will calculate and plot pair distribution function.
+Open "DomainRadialDistribution_averageFiles.m" and run it.
+It will calculate and plot pair distribution function.

 For the pair correlation function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
-Execute the code "DomainRadialDistribution_corrLen.m" will calculate the pair correlation function.
+Open "DomainRadialDistribution_corrLen.m" and run it.
+It will calculate the pair correlation function.